Student Loan Debt by Major

 Other factors that affect the amount students end up borrowing can include the cost of living in the state where the school is located, whether the school is public or private, and whether the student is paying in-state or out-of-state tuition.

-When you first start thinking about how to choose your college major, it’s likely you base your top choices on the academic subjects you’ve always been good at or things you’re interested in.
+When you first start thinking about how to choose your college major, it’s likely you base your top choices on the academic subjects you’ve always been good at or interested in.
 Maybe you have a passion for a subject you feel destined to pursue.

-If you’re a practical person, you also may have considered what career that degree might potentially lead to, and how much you’d earn if it became your profession.
+If you’re a practical person, you also may have considered what career that degree might potentially lead to and how much you’d earn if it became your profession.

 What you may not have thought about — at least not at first — was how much it might cost you to major in one subject vs. another.
-Or if you might have to get an advanced degree in your major to actually get the job, or paycheck, of your dreams.
+Or whether you might have to get an advanced degree in your chosen major to actually get the job, or paycheck, of your dreams.

 Here’s a look at the average student loan debt for some popular degrees: